-If you go north from Amman, you will get to the place not to be missed when you travel to Jordan.
+If you go north from Amman, as I did, you will get to Jerash ruins which are not to be missed when you travel to Jordan.
 This is one of the most important historical places in Jordan, one of the most significant Roman cities in the region that is well preserved to this day.
-So, prepare yourself for the incredible city of Jerash!
+So, prepare yourself for the incredible city of Jerash.

-The formal town plan first laid down around 70 AD reflected the typical Roman scheme of a main colonnaded street intersected by smaller colonnaded side streets.
-When the Emperor Trajan occupied all of Jordan in 106 AD, Jerash (or Gerasa) fell under the jurisdiction of the new Roman province of Arabia.
-As local investments in agriculture, industry and services boosted regional and international trade, Jerash and the whole country, enjoyed the golden age for over 200 years!
-A visitor can sense Gerasa’s prosperity even before reaching the modern entrance to the South Gate.
+The formal town plan first laid down around 70 AD reflected the typical Roman scheme of a main colonnaded street intersected by smaller side streets.
+When Emperor Trajan occupied all of Jordan in 106 AD, Jerash (or Gerasa) fell under the jurisdiction of the new Roman province of Arabia.
+As local investments in agriculture, industry and services boosted regional and international trade, Jerash and the whole country, enjoyed the golden age for over 200 years.

-The first monument one encounters on the road from Amman is the triple-gated Hadrian Arch, standing along around 450 meters south of the city walls and built to commemorate the Emperor Hadrian’s visit to Gerasa in 129 AD… I read this in the guide book I bought in Amman, but let me just tell you – you will get overwhelmed by the first glimpse of the city once you get here!
+The first monument one encounters on the road from Amman is the triple-gated Hadrian Arch, standing about 450 meters south of the city walls and built to commemorate Emperor Hadrian’s visit to Gerasa in 129 AD… I read this in the guidebook I bought in Amman, but let me tell you – you will get overwhelmed by the first glimpse of the city once you get here.

-The Arch stands next to the massive Hippodrome where the south part is restored and which still houses some of the Roman games for tourism purposes.
-The Hippodrome was built between the 1st and the 3rd century AD, and it could have taken up to 5,000 spectators.
+The Arch stands next to the massive Hippodrome where the south part is restored still housing some of the Roman games for tourism purposes.
+The Hippodrome was built between the 1st and the 3rd century AD, and it could have accommodated up to 5,000 spectators.

-The Oval Plaza leads into the 800 meters long Cardo, the main street and the urban spine of ancient Gerasa.
-In the 2nd century AD the original Cardo was widened and its original Ionic columns were replaced by the more elaborate Corinthian style.
-You can still see the 56 imposing columns!
+The Oval Plaza leads into the 800-meter-long Cardo, the main street and the urban spine of ancient Gerasa.
+In the 2nd century AD, the original Cardo was widened and its original Ionic columns were replaced by the more elaborate Corinthian style.
+You can still see the 56 imposing columns.

-The ruins of Gerasa are even more spectacular thanks to the broad paved street, the main artery of the city, called the Cardo Maximus.
+The Jerash ruins are even more spectacular thanks to the broad paved street, the main artery of the city, called the Cardo Maximus.
 It was once flanked by porticoes of which over 500 columns still exist.
-You can almost imagine heavy carriages riding by, hear the conversation of people passing by or haggling and buying goods.
+You can almost imagine heavy carriages riding by, and hearing the conversation of people passing by, or haggling and buying goods.

-The city’s most important structures, arranged around the first Cardo I have mentioned, also included markets, temples, fountains.
-Walking up the street today from south to north, you will pass a string of public monuments, some of which retain the crisp carved stonework of the 2nd century AD, such as the Agora, the Forum (where official business were transacted), the richly carved entrance to a Roman temple which was transformed into a church, the Nymphaeum or ornate public fountain, the Temple of Artemis who was the patron goddess of the city (the remaining columns are stunning!), the wide West Baths, the North Colonnaded street leading to the North Gate.
+The city’s most important structures, arranged around the first Cardo I have mentioned, also included markets, temples, and fountains.
+Walking up the street today from south to north, you will pass a string of public monuments, some of which retain the crisply carved stonework of the 2nd century AD, such as the Agora, the Forum (where official business was transacted), the richly carved entrance to a Roman temple which was transformed into a church, the Nymphaeum or ornate public fountain, the Temple of Artemis who was the patron goddess of the city (the remaining columns are stunning!), the wide West Baths, the North Colonnaded street leading to the North Gate, etc.

 Arabic pita bread

-Although I have already mentioned few Jordanian dishes you should try while visiting the country, I have to say that I will also remember Jerash because of the Arabic pita bread I had in the nearby restaurant.
-It was extremely tasty, crunchy, sprinkled with seeds.
+Although I already mentioned a few Jordanian dishes you should try while visiting the country, I have to say that I will also remember Jerash ruins because of the Arabic pita bread I tried in the nearby restaurant.
+It was extremely tasty, crunchy, and sprinkled with seeds.
 If going around the ancient Gerasa in the sun got you hungry, don’t worry, the refreshment and delicious food are not very far.

-And then, in less than an hour ride from Jerash you will reach the border with Syria.
-It will take you the same amount of time to get to the capital of Amman from here.
-As for my Glimpses, I think it’s time to head south, to the shores of the Red Sea!
+And then, in less than an hour’s ride from Jerash ruins, you will reach the border with Syria.
+It will take you the same time to get to the capital Amman from here.
+As for my travelogue, I think it’s time to head south, to the shores of the Red Sea.